I Did My Own Wedding Makeup. It Was The (Second) Best Decision I Made

 AdvertisementADVERTISEMENT

-The night before my wedding, I unpacked all the makeup and tools in one of my suite’s bathrooms (the only time I will ever say that!), grouping them by eyes, face, lip, and brushes.
-The following morning was a blur of breakfast and bobby pins, and then it was time for me to start the routine.
+The night before my wedding, I unpacked all the makeup and tools in one of my suite’s bathrooms (the only time I will ever say that!), grouping them by eyes, face, lip and brushes.
+The following morning was a blur of breakfast and hair grips, and then it was time for me to start the routine.
 While my bridesmaids finished getting ready, I retreated to my private makeup oasis (the aforementioned extra bathroom).
-Accompanied only by my mom (and trusty iPhone note), I began recreating my previous practice sessions.
+Accompanied only by my mum (and trusty iPhone note), I began recreating my previous practice sessions.

 As with many brides, my goal was to look like a more romantic, glam version of myself.
-I knew I wanted the focus to be on the eyes — my favorite feature — and settled on a soft, warm smoky eye with a hint of champagne sparkle.
-Paired with a glossy, terracotta rose lip (a dialed-up version of my everyday hue) and luminous, diffused skin, it was decidedly less “done” than a traditional bridal makeup, which tends to skew heavy on the smoky eye and lipstick.
+I knew I wanted the focus to be on the eyes — my favourite feature — and settled on a soft, warm, smoky eye with a hint of champagne sparkle.
+Paired with a glossy, terracotta rose lip (a dialled-up version of my everyday hue) and luminous, diffused skin, it was decidedly less “done” than a traditional bridal makeup, which tends to skew heavy on the smoky eye and lipstick.

-Some core products key to my look were the Rare Beauty Always An Optimist Pore Diffusing Primer that I tested earlier this year alongside R29 beauty-editor favorite, Lawless’ Forget The Filler Foundation mixed with my go-to Make Up For Ever HD Skin Foundation.
+Some core products key to my look were the Rare Beauty Always An Optimist Pore Diffusing Primer, £15, that I tested earlier this year alongside Make Up For Ever HD Skin Foundation, £37.

-I crafted a soft, warm shadow look by starting with a base of e.l.f.'s Liquid Metallic Eyeshadow in Moon (a game-day swap from what I had in my OG breakdown), Chantecaille’s Jasmine Eyeshadow Duet, and my favorite travel eyeshadow palette, Natasha Denona’s Mini Glam Palette.
-A dual-ended Stila waterproof liquid eyeliner has always been my must-have for my signature feline flick, and I wouldn’t have trusted anything else for my big day.
+I crafted a soft, warm shadow look by starting with a base of e.l.f.'s Liquid Metallic Eyeshadow in Moon, £6 (a game-day swap from what I had in my OG breakdown), Chantecaille’s Jasmine Eyeshadow Duet, £57, currently on sale for £28.50, and my favourite travel eyeshadow palette, Natasha Denona’s Mini Glam Palette, £24.
+The Stila Stay All Day Liquid Eyeliner, £21, has always been my must-have for my signature feline flick and I wouldn’t have trusted anything else for my big day.
 A full strip of falsies (even trimmed down to size) tends to weigh down my eyes, but I love individuals or clusters; I added two Ardell trios to the outer corners of my eyes for an extra winged, lifted effect.

 AdvertisementADVERTISEMENT

-Patrick Ta’s Major Headlines in She's Seductive transformed me into a blushing bride, and Nars’ Explicit Lipstick in Body Heat (which I discovered after interviewing Ciara, the face of the campaign) paired with Lisa Eldridge Sculpt and Shade Lip Pencil in 2W was my bridal lip combo, topped with the 2.0 version of middle school favorite gloss, Stila Plumping Lip Glaze in Kitten.
+Patrick Ta’s Major Headlines in She's Seductive, £34, transformed me into a blushing bride, and Nars’ Explicit Lipstick in Body Heat, £34, (which I discovered after interviewing Ciara, the face of the campaign) paired with Lisa Eldridge Sculpt and Shade Lip Pencil in 2W, £20, was my bridal lip combo, topped with the 2.0 version of middle school favourite gloss, Stila Plumping Lip Glaze in Kitten, £20.
 (Yes, this was for both sentimental and performance reasons.)

-Lastly, I set my face with a dusting of Tower 28’s GetSet Blur + Set Pressed Setting Powder in Balboa Banana and locked everything in with Morphe’s Continuous Setting Mist.
+Lastly, I set my face with a dusting of Tower 28’s GetSet Blur + Set Pressed Setting Powder in Balboa Banana, £28, and locked everything in with Morphe’s Continuous Setting Mist, £18.

 AdvertisementADVERTISEMENT